jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Three candles burn on the table.

+Outside, a January wind rattles the shutters.
+The merchant has stoked the fireplace high; the workshop is warm, the window cold to the touch.

-A boy carries a crate of several glass jars and sets them down on the table, along with small metal boxes with holes punched in the lids.
+A boy carries a crate of several glass jars and sets them down on the table, along with small metal boxes with holes punched in the lids and a slit cut into one side of each.

-"Thanks, William," says the merchant as he places the candles inside the boxes and attaches a thin tube directing air from a different source to each.
+"Thanks, William," says the merchant as he places the candles inside the boxes and attaches a thin tube to each, directing air from a different source.
+"The slit is for the rod.
+Wax on the far end.
+We watch through the holes."

 "Same candles.
 Different air sources.
 This one gets air from outside—through this tube from the window.
 This one draws from inside the chimney, above the fire.
-This one just gets regular room air."
+This one just gets the room air, here by the hearth."

 The blacksmith nods.
-"So we're testing that there's something *in* the air that makes fire burn."
+"So we're testing the supposition that there's something *in* the air that makes fire burn."

-"That's the hypothesis."
+"That's the guess."

 "But we don't know what's in air?"

-"No. That's why we're testing different kinds of air."
+"No. That's why we're testing different kinds."

 "And we measure which burns hottest?"